Connect

 Geographic Isolation

 As a landlocked province, Alberta is far from coastal areas, making beach vacations or seaside access a long journey.
 Additionally, the vast distances between cities and towns can create a sense of isolation, particularly for those living in rural areas.
-Travel to other provinces or countries often involves long drives or flights.

 What Is Alberta Famous For?